Manufacture of wooden houses

 Wooden church in Leleasca

-I discovered the wooden church in Leleasca, Olt county, on Pentecost weekend.
-From what I saw afterwards, it's a fairly well known church, but it was new to me.
+I discovered the wooden church in Leleasca commune, Olt county, on Pentecost weekend.
+From what I saw afterwards, it's a fairly well known church, but for me it was new.
 Being an old wooden church I was immediately fascinated and wanted to find out as much as I could about it.

-It was renovated in 2010, after which the documentation was drawn up to be included in the UNESCO heritage.
+It was rehabilitated in 2010, after which documentation was drawn up for its inclusion in the UNESCO World Heritage List.

 wooden church

-Church made of wooden beams joined in a swallowtail
+Church made of wooden beams joined together in a swallowtail

-The church is built of square wooden beams, joined in "swallowtail".
-It is covered with oak nailed in wooden nails.
+The church is built of square-shaped wooden beams joined together in "swallowtail".
+It is covered with shingle oak nailed with wooden nails.
 The entrance has stairs and a porch reminiscent of peasant houses.

-The pillars and the entrance to the church are decorated in the style of peasant houses, with stylised "suns", strings and other popular symbols that bring good luck and protect from evil.
+The pillars and the entrance to the church are ornamented in the style of peasant houses, with stylized "suns", strings and other popular symbols that bring good luck and ward off evil.
 The beams have carved horse heads.
-All around it has a belt carved in the shape of a twisted rope.
+All around it has a carved girdle in the shape of a twisted rope.

 The settlement is a complex with a wooden gate and fence, a church and a long row of covered wooden tables.
-It is at these tables that the community gathers for feasts and offer offerings.
-This reminded me of the country customs of my childhood, when the village was a close-knit community, feasting and mourning together.
-Locals say that even now, on holidays, people come with food from home and sit at these communal tables, inviting people, acquaintances and strangers alike, to eat from the dishes in remembrance and in remembrance of loved ones who are no longer in this world.
+At these tables, the community gathers for feasts and offerings.
+This reminded me of the country customs of my childhood, when the village was a close-knit community, where they feasted and mourned together.
+Locals say that even now, on holidays, people come with food from home and sit at these communal tables, inviting people, acquaintances and strangers alike, to eat from the dishes in remembrance and in mourning for loved ones who are no longer with us.
 It is a custom that in many places has been lost and with it the special bond between people.

 20160619_180323